fkarg/fkarg.github.io/drafts/rat-meetup.md

 ### Camera
 Something that surely helps to create the personal atmosphere is that we don't communicate via speech only.
 Video as additional communication bandwidth allows for a lot more nuanced interactions, as it allows watching how others react, even just for a second, which reduces a lot of ambiguity.

 This is not an explicit policy, but somehow happened automatically.
-I also have the feeling that people in general like to use cameras for interaction more than they ever did before corona.
+I also have the feeling that people in general like to use cameras for interaction more than they ever did before the Corona pandemic.

 ### Hand-Signs